How to move to Canada from the US

 Tax obligations

-- Canadian taxes: Canada tax residency is based on residential ties, plus facts like the length and purpose of your stay.
-The 183-day rule can make you a deemed resident in some cases, even without significant ties.
+Canadian taxes: Canada tax residency is based on residential ties, plus facts like the length and purpose of your stay.
+The 183-day rule can make someone a deemed resident in some cases, even without significant ties.
 For most individuals, CRA lists April 30, 2026, as the filing deadline for 2025 Canadian taxes.

-- US taxes: When learning how to move to Canada as a US citizen, it’s important to remember that US tax filing obligations continue even after you relocate.
+US taxes: When learning how to move to Canada as a US citizen, remember that US tax filing obligations continue after relocation.
 You’ll generally still file Form 1040 each year and may use Form 2555 to claim the Foreign Earned Income Exclusion if you qualify.
-For the 2025 tax year (filed in 2026), the regular filing deadline is April 15, 2026, and US citizens living abroad receive an automatic two-month extension to June 15, 2026.

 Living in Canada as a US citizen